astroskiff/skiff/docs/Design.md

   mov <register> <register>
 ```

-Any of the integer, float, or string registers can be placed as the first argument.
-The second argument, the variable, will take one of three forms:

 ```
   mov i0 $var   ; Moves the value of 'var' into integer register 0 mov i0 #var   ; Moves the length of 'var' (in bytes) into integer register 0